sts10/qr-forge/README.markdown

 # QR Forge

 A Rust CLI to more safely generate a QR code from a 32-character TOTP secret key.
-Can also read QR codes from image files.
-This is an updated version of my [QR Encoder](https://github.com/sts10/qrencoder).
+Can also read QR codes from image files and present the TOTP secret key.

-## The problem this tries to solve
+## The problem this tool tries to solve

-You've got a TOTP secret key (say for 2-factor authentication).
-Rather than have to manually enter all 32 characters into a mobile app like Google Authenticator, we'd like to generate a QR code of this secret key.

-The problem with using an existing CLI like `qrencode` is that your secret key will be stored in your bash_history and elsewhere.
-Plus, it generates an image file, which you'll have to delete securely.

-## What is does to try to solve this problem

-This Rust script attempts to solve that by using [rpassword](https://github.com/conradkdotcom/rpassword) to take in the secret key, then using [qrcode-rust](https://github.com/kennytm/qrcode-rust) to display the generated QR code right in the terminal, rather than create an image file.
-This displayed QR code is high-quality enough for my iPhone to pick up accurately, and there's no generated image file to worry about.
+Problem 1: You're enabling two-factor authentication on an online account.
+A service provides you with QR code for you to take a photo of with your phone's authentication app (like Google Authenticator).
+That's all fine and good, but what if you want to save this QR code (or really, the secret key it contains) as a string?

+QR Forge accepts an image file of the QR code and displays the discovered 32-character TOTP secret key, which you can write down on paper or paste into a password manager.
+To do this, you'd run `qrforge -d=<qr_code_image_file_path.png>` (`d` for "decoding" the image).

+Problem 2 (the reverse): You've got a 32-character TOTP secret and, for convenience, you want to generate a QR code so you can enter the secret into your phone's authentication app.
+To do this, run `qrforge -e`.
+You'll then be prompted to enter the secret and other information about the service.
+Following the prompts, a QR code will be displayed in your terminal, additionally you'll be given the choice to save the QR code to an image file.

 ### But is it actually secure?

 Honestly, I'm not sure.
-But I figure it's better than `qrencode -s 10 -o generated_twitter_qr_code.png 'otpauth://totp/Twitter:@sts10?secret=hereismysecret&issuer=Twitter'`
+But since this tool uses [rpassword](https://github.com/conradkdotcom/rpassword) to take in the secret key, I figure it's better than `qrencode -s 10 -o generated_twitter_qr_code.png 'otpauth://totp/Twitter:@sts10?secret=hereismysecret&issuer=Twitter'`, which will store your secret in your BASH history and potentially elsewhere.

 ### Other solutions